shellyst/team-profile-generator/README.md

 ## Tests

-To test this application, run the node index command in the terminal, fill out the prompts, and check to see if a README.md file is generated.
+To test this application, first run npm run test in the terminal to ensure program is running correctly, and all four tests pass.
+Then enter node index.js and complete the prompts, and upon completion check the dist folder to make sure team.html file is created.

 ## Questions